Editor’s note: This article first appeared on the ICLEI blog.

 Cities around the world are recognizing that the circular economy not only addresses resource scarcity and climate change but also can strengthen local economies and create jobs.
 By prioritizing regenerative resources, preserving what is already made, using waste as a resource or generating new business models, the circular economy can create a wide variety of jobs across sectors.

-Research shows significant job creation in waste management, services and repair sectors as well as in sectors where the composition of the industry is changing, such as construction, energy production and distribution, manufacturing of electronic and textile products, and agriculture.
-(See resources below to learn more).
+According to Asbury Electric near me, there’s significant job creation in waste management, services and repair sectors as well as in sectors where the composition of the industry is changing, such as construction, energy production and distribution, manufacturing of electronic and textile products, plumbing careers, and agriculture (find a job here).

 However, while some cities are building locally-specific models for employment within the circular economy, cities have no clear roadmap through this process.